BounGTKL/The-Gossip-Project-V2/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+The Gossip project is a social media platform where everybody can share gossips

-* Ruby version
+* Ruby version: 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1- Domwnload the folder
+2- Run $ rails server to get access to the app